 Visual Art Exhibits

-In 2025 the exhibition runs from July 11th to August 3rd.
+In 2025 the exhibition ran from July 11th to August 3rd.
 During non-festival days, the gallery is open on weekdays from 10:00 am to 2:00 pm and on weekends from 1:00 pm to 4:00 pm.
-The exhibit closes on July 25th and 28th.
+The exhibit was closed on July 25th and 28th.

 Evening Shows in the Hall

-In 2025 there are a different ticketed performance at Harrison Memorial Hall each evening.
-This year’s schedule of ticketed shows is as follows:
+In 2025 there was a different ticketed performance at Harrison Memorial Hall each evening.
+This year’s schedule of ticketed shows was as follows:

 Saturday, July 12th, 2025